slafleche/css-calipers/README.txt

-# MeasurementKit for CSS
+# CSS-Calipers

-**CSS is code.
-Measure it like one.**
+**CSS is a mess.
+Your vars shouldn’t be.**
+A type-safe measurement layer that brings compile-time unit sanity to your CSS logic.

 ---

-This package name is reserved for the upcoming **MeasurementKit** library —
-a compile-time unit safety system for CSS values in TypeScript.
+This name is reserved for the upcoming **CSS-Calipers** release.
+A compile-time unit safety system for CSS values in TypeScript.

 ```bash
 npm install measurementkit
 ```

-> 🚧 Nothing to see here yet.
-We're reserving the name so the real MeasurementKit
-> release can ship immediately when it is ready.
+> 🚧 Work in progress.
+> Until the first release ships under this name, you can experiment with the same core library under **measurementkit**.

 ## What to expect

 - Type-safe CSS measurement units expressed in TypeScript.
-- Compile-time validation so mismatched units (px vs rem, ms vs s) never ship.
+- Compile-time validation to prevent mixing incompatible units (`px` vs `rem`, `ms` vs `s`).
-- Ergonomic APIs that work with your existing styling approach.
+- Lightweight, ergonomic APIs that drop cleanly into any styling setup.

-## Follow the project

-- Watch this repo to be notified of the first release.
-- Open an issue if you want specific features in v1.
-- Ping us on GitHub if you'd like to help test the prerelease once it lands.